OpenCyphal/pycyphal/docs/pages/demo.rst

 The orc-file can be executed as ``yakut orc launch.orc.yaml``, or simply ``./launch.orc.yaml`` (use ``--verbose`` to see which environment variables are passed to each launched process).
-Having started it, you should see roughly the following output appear in the terminal, indicating that the thermostat is working on bringing the plant to the specified temperature:
+Having started it, you should see roughly the following output appear in the terminal, indicating that the thermostat is driving the plant towards the setpoint:

 ..  code-block:: yaml